-If you can’t afford to buy your first home, there are government schemes which can help you get on the property ladder.
+If you can’t afford to buy your first home in the usual way, there are government schemes which can help you get on the property ladder.

-There are two types of home buy schemes to help you buy a new-build property:
+There are two types of home buy schemes to help you buy a property:

 Secondly, there is shared ownership.
 Here, you buy a share in the property (usually between 25% and 75% of the full value).
 The property can be new-build or a resale property from someone already owning a shared ownership property who is moving on.
 The Housing Association owns the remaining share and you pay rent on that share.
 Shared ownership properties are always leasehold.
-As and when you can afford to buy more of the property (known as “Staircasing”) the share that you own goes up, and the rent that you pay goes down.
+As and when you can afford to buy more of the property (known as “Staircasing”).
+The share that you own goes up, and the rent that you pay goes down.
 There is no obligation to buy a further share at any time during your ownership.
 If you suffer hardships you can also downward staircase and sell part of your property back to the Housing Association.